 Health Care-Associated Infections

-- Healthcare Facility Onset Incident Rate of MRSA (January 1, 2016, through December 31, 2016) – four patients suffered Methicillin-resistant Staphylococcus aureus bloodstream infections out of 19,556 patient days, which has a standardized infection ratio rate of 3.47%.”
+- Healthcare Facility Onset Incident Rate of MRSA (January 1, 2018, through December 31, 2018) – four patients suffered Methicillin-resistant Staphylococcus aureus bloodstream infections out of 14,487 patient days.

-According to the Illinois Hospital Report Card, between July 1, 2013, and June 30, 2016, 18.7% of all patients with pneumonia were readmitted to the facility within 30 days.
-This number was slightly higher than the national average (16.9%) and the Illinois State average (17.37%).
+According to the Illinois Hospital Report Card, between July 1, 2015, and June 30, 2018, 16.6% of all patients with pneumonia were readmitted to the facility within 30 days.
+This number was slightly lower than the national average (16.9%) and the Illinois State average (17.37%).
 Additionally, approximately one out of every four patients suffering from heart failure was readmitted to the hospital within 30 days after departure.
 This statistic is slightly higher than the national average (21.6%) and the Illinois State average (21.78%).

-Also, 16.3% of patients who suffered a heart attack but were discharged from the facility were readmitted to the hospital within 30 days.
+Also, from 2013 to 2016, 16.3% of patients who suffered a heart attack but were discharged from the facility were readmitted to the hospital within 30 days.
 This average was about the same as the national average (16.3%) and the Illinois State average (16.4%).
 Another patient safety concerns at the facility include:

 - Risk-adjusted Postoperative lung embolism or deep vein thrombosis (DVT clotting) (10/1/10 to 9/30/11) 1 out of 295 patients.